apify/apify-docs/sources/academy/tutorials/node_js/processing_multiple_pages_web_scraper.md

 slug: /node-js/processing-multiple-pages-web-scraper
 ---

-There is a certain scraping scenario in which you need to process the same URL many times, but each time with a different setup (e.g. filling in a form with different data each time).
-This is easy to do with Apify, but how to go about it may not be obvious at first glance.
+Sometimes you need to process the same URL several times, but each time with a different setup.
+For example, you may want to submit the same form with different data each time.

-We'll show you how to do this with a simple example: starting a scraper with an array of keywords, inputting each of the keywords separately into Google, and retrieving the results on the last page.
-The tutorial will be split into these three main parts.
+Let's illustrate a solution to this problem by creating a scraper which starts with an array of keywords and inputs each of them to Google, one by one.
+Then it retrieves the results.

-This whole thing could be done in a much easier way, by directly enqueuing the search URL, but we're choosing this approach to demonstrate some of the not so obvious features of the Apify scraper.
+> This isn't an efficient solution to searching keywords on Google.
+You could directly enqueue search URLs like `https://www.google.cz/search?q=KEYWORD`.

 # Enqueuing start pages for all keywords